-For ladies who’ve decided to wear a dress, we recommend giving yourself at least 6 months before your adventure elopement to find your dress.
+For ladies who’ve decided to wear a dress, I recommend giving yourself at least 6 months before your adventure elopement to find your dress.
 This’ll give you enough time to find what you want and get it altered in time for your day.
 Typically, you’ll go in for two alterations appointments, so this’ll give you plenty of time for both.

 Give yourself a bit of time for elopement checklist step 8.
 Sometimes this step in the checklist can take a couple weeks.
 This is when you’ll want to look into booking someone for hair and makeup, your elopement bouquet, an officiant (if you’re not self-solemnizing in Colorado), an invitation designer, or any other type of vendor you’d like to have as part of your day.

 This list can be as short or as long as you’d like it to be.
 It’s ultimately up to you what type of vendors you have at your elopement day.
 You could say “screw it” to having your makeup done and opt for a more natural look in exchange for having a private chef cook the two of you dinner after you say your “I dos”.
 The thing to remember your elopement day can look however the heck you want it to look.
 The only rules are the ones you make for yourselves.

 Once you’ve gotten the vendor and location steps in the elopement checklist sorted out, you can begin crafting your adventure elopement timeline.
 Again with this step in the elopement checklist, I don’t recommending creating this on your own.
 You’ll definitely want to work with your adventure elopement photographer.